-The fellowship will last one year, from August 2013 through July 2014, and Fellows will receive a compensatory package that includes an annual salary of approximately $38,000 and excellent health care benefits.
-One Villers Fellow is selected each year.
+The fellowship will last one year, from August 2014 through July 2015, and the fellow will receive a compensatory package that includes an annual salary of approximately $38,000 and excellent health care benefits.
+One Wellstone Fellow is selected each year.

 Qualifications and Procedures

 The Wellstone Fellowship is designed to increase the number of low-income, American Indian & Alaska Native, Asian American, Black/African American, Latino, and Native Hawaiian & Pacific Islander social justice leaders.
 Candidates seeking consideration for the Wellstone Fellowship must demonstrate an interest in using organizing and advocacy skills to achieve health care justice and social change.
 Applicants should also demonstrate a commitment to contributing to social justice advocacy following their year of hands-on experience as a fellow.

 Candidates must submit the following: